BradAJ/zipflights/README.md

 ###Data Analysis Code:

-Python code that compiles the BTS Quarterly Surveys [(download the zip files)](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=247&DB_Short_Name=Origin%20and%20Destination%20Survey) and for use in the web app is contained here:
+Python code that compiles the BTS Quarterly Surveys [(download the zip files)](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=247&DB_Short_Name=Origin%20and%20Destination%20Survey) for use in the web app is contained here:

 zipflights_data_parsing.py